grahambell/taco/doc/action/get_value.rst

-.. _get_value:

-get_value
+Get value
 =========

+.. default-domain:: taco
+.. highlight:: json
+.. action:: get_value

 Requests the value of a variable.

-.. highlight:: json

 ::